AAAI 2025 presidential panel on the future of AI research – video discussion on AGI

 MauricioUncategorizedLeave a Comment

 Hosted by Ben Byford, The Machine Ethics Podcast brings together interviews with academics, authors, business leaders, designers and engineers on the subject of autonomous algorithms, artificial intelligence, machine learning, and technology’s impact on society.
-What excites you about AI?
-Vol.2 This is a bonus episode looking back over answers to our question: What excites you about AI?
-This episode features … Read More
+The AI bubble with Tim El-Sheikh This month we’re chatting again with Tim El-Sheikh.
+We discuss podcasting, history of openAI, London startups, AI use cases, whether … Read More

 MauricioUncategorizedLeave a Comment